 Even though the dropshipping business model is competitive, it doesn’t mean you can’t stand out.
 While the products sold might be the same, there are ways to get ahead of the competition to improve your sales.

-What is Dropshipping?
+What is dropshipping?

-Essentially, you’re an online store that doesn’t need to hold any inventory.
+Essentially, a dropshipper is an online store that doesn’t need to hold any inventory.
 You sell your products at retail, purchase from your wholesale supplier, and your dropship supplier ships the product from their warehouse to the doorstep of your buyer.
-You pocket the difference as your profit.
-You don’t have to deal with packaging, shipping, or storing items, you just worry about your online store, finding a potential customer, and handling any support issues that arise.
+You pocket the difference as your profit (you still have to pay taxes).

-How to Start a Dropshipping Business
+How to start a dropshipping business